winglang/docsite/blog/2023-07-18-wing-cloud-launch.md

 model of my system.
 I take the red and green and blue pieces and arrange them together under the title "Gate", and now if there's an error, I can tell where it belongs.

-It goes back to the *space and time* analogy.
-The operational experience of Wing Console is based on Wing's *spacial view* of the system.
+The operational experience of Wing Console is based on Wing's preflight structure of the system.
 Every resource or event can be *traced back* to the logical unit it belongs to, based on your source code.
 This is basically the purpose of stack traces in traditional languages - an exception is thrown and the stack trace helps me trace back from low-level to high-level so I can diagnose the problem.

 ### Fully customizable below the abstraction